Ramp

 Ramp gave me serious responsibility far earlier than anyone else would, and has always been a place that:

 A few months into my time, Shreyan put in his notice.
 He took some time to explore, came back to set foundations that’d turn into Ramp Treasury, and then left again to be Elad Gil’s Chief of Staff.
-Andrew switched to platformize cards, Leina to lead a platform around Ledger; Pavel, Rodda, Clara, and Patrick left to [start](https://trymoab.com) [companies](https://silnahealth.com) together.
+Andrew switched to platformize cards, Leina to lead a new platform around Ledger; Pavel, Rodda, Clara, and Patrick left to [start](https://trymoab.com) [companies](https://silnahealth.com) together.

 I was given the chance to lead Payments at Ramp, and my first direct report.